panmeibing/IcyEasySend/README.md

 ## 📖 Introduction

-Icy Easy Send is a LAN file transfer tool built with Flutter, enabling fast and secure file transfers and clipboard synchronization between multiple devices on the same local network.
-No internet connection required, no account registration needed - ready to use out of the box.
+Icy Easy Send is a local area network file transfer tool developed based on Flutter, supporting fast and secure file transfers and clipboard content synchronization between multiple devices within the same local area network.
+No internet connection or account registration is required, and it can be used immediately after opening.

 ### Why Choose Icy Easy Send?